RasaHQ/financial-demo/data/nlu/nlu.md

 - how do I use this

 ## intent:human_handoff
 - I want a human
 - can I speak to an agent
 - real agent please
 - real human
 - chat with a live agent
 - give me a person please
 - i want to talk to a human

-## synonym:emblem
-- emblm
-- embelm

 ## synonym:credit
 - credit card